 If you love the exotic taste of curry, bold fiery flavor, and a little DIY in the kitchen, then making your own Thai yellow curry paste is a total adventure worth taking.
 Sure, picking up a jar of this spicy mix may be simple enough at your local grocer or specialty store, but where’s the fun in that?
 Working with lemongrass alone – not an everyday ingredient for most households – is a treat, and those tiny, yet potent Thai peppers will keep you on your toes.

-Of course, Thai yellow curry paste is perfect for curries and stews, but we also like it as a base for a flavorful salad dressing.
+Of course, Thai yellow curry paste is perfect for curries and stews, but we especially like it as a base for a flavorful salad dressing.
 Mix it with a little yogurt and you have a basic dressing already.
 You may need to adjust the mix (or even add additional ingredients) to get the flavor (a little sweeter, a little more bold) just right for you.
-Top it with chicken or grilled shrimp, and it’s a delicious meal.
+Top that salad with chicken or grilled shrimp, and it’s a delicious meal.

 Thai Yellow Curry Paste